SonusArts Artists

 Mischa Greull

-Chamber music by Haydn and Schubert played on original instruments and also orchestral works, especially the cycle with all Beethoven’s symphonies in 2014 with the Tonhalle Orchestra conducted by David Zinman are important examples.
+Since his studies at the Bern Conservatory and the Schola Cantorum Basiliensis, Mischa Greull has been working on the playing techniques of the natural and valve horn.
+Chamber music by Haydn and Schubert played with original instruments, but also orchestral works, in particular the cycle with all of Beethoven’s symphonies in 2014 with the Tonhalle Orchestra Zurich under the direction of David Zinman, are important examples.